DarkGhostHunter/Preloader/README.md

 ## Configuration

-You can configure the Preloader to run when a condition is met, limit the file list, and where to output the compiled preload list.
+You can configure the Preloader to run when a condition is met, limit the file list, among what other things.

 ### Conditions